-- Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 75% of students in the Advanced or above category and at least 50% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.
+- Student abilities will be assessed by the graduate committee during the proposal meeting and the oral defense.
+A determination by the committee is made individually based on information presented by students and through questions posed to the students by the committee.
+Graduate committees use the dissertation and the slide presentation for the oral defense to make a determination of the student research skills. - This measure is direct. - Assessment measurement tool (See Appendix 2 items 1, 2, 4, 5) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 75% of students in the Advanced or above category and at least 50% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Topic Selection 0 0 0 2
+Topic Selection 0 0 2 4

-Design Process 0 0 1 1
+Design Process 0 0 5 1

-Conclusions 0 0 0 2
+Conclusions 0 0 4 2

-Limitations and Implications 0 0 0 2
+Limitations and Implications 0 0 5 1

-- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent or better than with previous assessment years and indicate our PhD • students are meeting or exceeding the program expectations.

-- D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting or exceeding expectations for the program. - These competencies are acceptable for PhD students.
-However, as the "Design Process" subcategory just met the requirement for expert in our acceptable target, ways to increase competencies in experimental design may be worth exploring more.
+- The ideal targets were met according to our preliminary data; however, the acceptable target starting 50% or more students in the Expert level was not met in 3 out of the 4 subcategories. - The results are consistent or better than with previous assessment years and indicate our PhD students are meeting the program expectations. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting the for the program.